jplasmeier/GameSearchSolver/Rubiks Notes.md

 `play rubiks` initializes a Rubik's Cube.

-`play 8puzzle` initializes an 8-puzzle.
+`play 8-puzzle` initializes an 8-puzzle.

 ## TODO

+* refactor into GameSolver/abstract GameState class:
+	* randomizeState and makeRandomMove
+	* printPath
+	* overridden methods (equals, hashCode)
+* implement another heuristic
+* do something about undo moves (CW -> CCW on the same side)
+* come up with a better string representation of the 2x2x2 cube
-* the CLI/file interface + downstream code (e.g.applyCommand) needs to know about side
+* the file parsing interface needs to know about RubiksPuzzle
 * stringToMove methods should throw exceptions instead of returning null